spec-tacles/spectacles-rs/gateway/README.md

 # spectacles-gateway
 A rich Spectacles Gateway client for Rust.

+## About
+This crate allows you to interact with the Discord gateway.
+Pllease refer to the [Discord Gateway Docs](https://discordapp.com/developers/docs/topics/gateway) for more background on how to use this crate.
 ## Features
 - Asynchronous websocket message handling.
 - Zero-Downtime shard spawning.